anzildefender/Email-Phishing-Analysis-Labs/Phishing Analysis 2/README.md

 ![Metadata](images/meta.png)
 *Screenshot 4: Message Metadata*

 "X-Mailer" value includes a user agent.
 This suggests that the attacker likely sent the email using a webmail interface, rather than the Outlook client.
-When we parse the user agent value we get
+When we parse the user agent value using [User Agent Parser](https://explore.whatismybrowser.com/useragents/parse/#parse-useragent) we get
 ![parsed](images/parse.png)

 *Screenshot 5: Attacker used a webmail client (MacOS/Chrome).*